 Superfluous Permissions Are a Security Risk

 Now, we don’t want to accuse Harry of having evil intentions.
 Just because he has privileges he shouldn’t have does not automatically mean he’s going to abuse them (though you can never know).
-However, data theft from within is far from the only risk created by unnecessary permissions: The more privileges a user has, the more catastrophic the consequences of malware attacks and data breaches can be.
+However, data theft is far from the only risk created by unnecessary permissions: The more privileges a user has, the more catastrophic the consequences of malware attacks and data breaches can be.
 And the longer obsolete permissions are remain active, the worse it gets.

 A common practice that contributes to the build-up of unnecessary privileges, also referred to as privilege creep, is the reliance on reference users.
 When a new employee joins a business, many organizations will simply copy the profile of an existing user (e.g. someone in the same department) and assign it to them.
 However, in doing so, they copy every permission that user has accumulated over time, including any obsolete or incorrect privileges.